kzorluoglu/d8terminal/readme.md

 - `help`: Displays a help message with available commands.

 ## Installation
-To install the D8 Linux Terminal Theme on your WordPress site, follow these steps:
+To install the D8 Linux Terminal Theme on your site, follow these steps:

 1. Download the theme: [D8 Linux Terminal Theme v1.0.0](https://github.com/kzorluoglu/d8terminal/releases/tag/1.0.0)
-2. Log in to your WordPress admin panel.
+2. Log in to your admin panel.
 3. Go to `Appearance` > `Themes`.
 4. Click on `Add New` and then `Upload Theme`.
 5. Choose the downloaded ZIP file and click `Install Now`.